bti360/solr-exercise/README.md

   * Those too cool for IDEs can skip to step 6 and run tests via `./gradlew test`
 5. Import the project into your IDE
 6. Run the tests and see what breaks!
+  * *Note: If you see an error saying something about "-ea" go to Eclipse preferences -> Java -> JUnit -> Select "add '-ea' to VM Arguments" checkbox*
   * Use your new found knowledge of text analysis to solve the majority of the test fails.
     * The Solr schema is where you will find the field definitions along with the associated analysis chains found at `src/test/resources/solr-conf/gt/conf/schema.xml`
   * There is one challenge that will involve creating a custom update processor to combine the `latitude` and `longitude` fields into a final `lat-lon` field in the format of `<latitude value>,<longitude value>`